NEU-DSG/eXist-config/README.md

-# Your eXist-DB and You
+# eXist-config

-This repository contains some helpful transformations and shell scripts for setting up eXist DB on a production server and maintaining it.
+This repository contains some helpful transformations and shell scripts for setting up [eXist-DB version 2.2](http://exist-db.org) on a production server and maintaining it.

+One workflow for setting up and configuring eXist is given below.

+Additional resources:
+* [The eXist-DB documentation](http://exist-db.org/exist/apps/doc/) contains guides on installation, configuration, indexing, backups, and more.
+However, this repository exists (badum psh) because information on creating a production instance can be hard to distill.
+* [_eXist_, by Siegel and Retter](http://shop.oreilly.com/product/0636920026525.do) includes a great deal of information on eXist's architecture, packages, and services.
+Chapter 8, on security, is especially useful.

 ## Installing eXist